How do I take the essences ?

 When using RESCUE Remedy® use 4 drops onto your tongue or into your glass of water and sip at intervals.
 Alternatively add to a 30ml mixing bottle containing still spring water and take 4 drops a minimum of 4 times a day.

-Alcohol is used in the remedies for its preservative properties - Dr Bach used alcohol in his preparations, usually brandy.
-It is there to guard against microbial contamination which could otherwise grow in the water-based remedies.
+Alcohol is used in the essences for its preservative properties - Dr Bach used alcohol in his preparations, usually brandy.
+It is there to guard against microbial contamination which could otherwise grow in the water-based essences.
 The alcohol is not an active ingredient.
 In the early days when chemists were supplied with mother tinctures to prepare the stock remedies, they used either rectified spirit or pure alcohol.
 Nora Weeks explained: 'In preparing the stock bottles, including the RESCUE Remedy®, at Mount Vernon, we use brandy instead of rectified spirit added by the chemists.
-The brandy, like the rectified spirit, is used only as a preservative and makes no difference whatever to the strength or efficiency of the remedy.'
+The brandy, like the rectified spirit, is used only as a preservative and makes no difference whatever to the strength or efficiency of the essences.'

 For some people it can be immediately, for others it might take a little longer depending on the issues being treated.
 As the system treats the individual each case is unique.